jakeseaton/aerocene/PAPER.md

 The objective of this project was the build an interesting distributed system for performing web scraping tasks using serverless technology.
 Our hypothesis was that a serverless model would be cheaper, faster to build, and naturally circumvent some of the larger pain points of web scraping development such as rate limiting and blacklisting.
 We were optimistic that parallelizing across cloud functions might even result in a performance boost.

 At the time this project began, Instagram's data was among the most highly coveted by web scrapers.
 Instagram's API and website made content posted on public profiles readily available to those with a system capable of ingesting the firehose of images and information posted there on a daily basis.
-Entire companies such as [Trendalytics](https://www.trendalytics.co/), [Influenster](https://www.influenster.com/) and  [Heuritech](https://www.heuritech.com/) have built businesses based on processing the image and textual data of instagram and packaging it for the fashion industry.
+Entire companies such as [Trendalytics](https://www.trendalytics.co/), [Pixlee](https://www.pixlee.com/) and  [Heuritech](https://www.heuritech.com/) have built businesses based on processing the image and textual data of Instagram and packaging it for the fashion industry.
 This rich, publicly available dataset was therefore the ideal initial target for our scraping strategies.

 Shortly after beginning the project, the Cambridge Analytica scandal broke.
 In response, Instagram and Facebook severely restricted developer access to their api's and began employing innovative methods of preventing web scraping such as random timeouts, an unconventional pagination mechanism and applying an MD-5 hash to the User-Agent and requiring it as a mandatory `x-instagram-gis` header on all requests.